 Mrs. Jones’s middle credit score is 640 FICO because the 640 FICO falls between the high score of 650 and a low score of 630

 Mortgage lenders will go by the lower of the two borrower’s middle credit scores.

-- On this case, Mr. Jones’s middle credit score is 630 FICO and Mrs. Jones’s credit score is 640 FICO.
+- In this case, Mr. Jones’s middle credit score is 630 FICO

-- Mrs. Jones qualifies because her middle credit score is 640 but Mr. Jones does not qualify because his credit score is 630 FICO.
+- Mr. Jones does not qualify because his credit score is 630 FICO

-- On this case scenario, both of these mortgage loan applicants do not qualify for a mortgage loan with this particular mortgage lender because the credit score this mortgage lender will use is Mr. Jones’s 630 credit score since his is the lower of the two middle credit scores and the mortgage lender’s minimum credit score requirement is 640 FICO.
+- This is because the credit score this lender will use is Mr. Jones’s 630 credit score since he is the lower of the two middle credit scores

 Meeting The Minimum Credit Scores